AlvarFred/Exjobb-Teller/README.md

 The following godot limitations exist since the games will be exported as pcks and included as dlc-projects in the Liopep Client which is the game portal for these projects.
 This means that some things dont exist.

 * Projects cannot use on AutoLoad or ProjectSettings for its operations since these will be set fomr the get go in the "client".
 * Game size is 1920*1080 and window-scalling 2D and keep.
-* The game Client will start and stop the projects using the start_game and back_to_client
+* The game Client will start and stop the projects using the start_game and back_to_client.
+* GameTime is managed by the GameLoader and uses now 120 minutes.
+This varable can be changed in the game for testing.
+In the. client the clients settings will override.

 In this projects I've added a few AutoLoad-scripts that will be replaced by others AutoLoaders in the client with the same name.
 This includes the important GameLoader which handled both loading data, storing temporary data in. a temp_data dictionary and functions to add the session_data results including game-settings for things like level and so forth.